 I’m not totally ready for it, but I recently bought a puffy winter jacket, so I’m getting there.

-As we head into the holidays, I can’t help but think abut how lucky John and I are to have such an abundance of food.
+Often times around the holidays, I can’t help but think about how lucky John and I are to have such an abundance of food.
 We seriously can’t complain.
 Our fridge is full of lots of blog leftovers, we probably have enough to last us two weeks!
 Luckily, because most of the recipes I make are freezer friendly, we don’t have to worry about food waste.
 Everything we make gets eaten, believe me.